STEP ONE: INITIAL CONSULTATION

-The Ongoing Counseling Program is designed to give clients top priority of my time and attention, and unlimited access through personal or video appointments, e-mail, text, and telephone calls.
-I will continue to provide counseling and guidance throughout the admissions and college decision-making process.
+The Ongoing Counseling program gives clients top priority for my time and attention, and unlimited access through personal or video appointments, e-mail, text, and telephone calls.
+As a concierge practice, I will continue to provide counseling and guidance throughout the admissions and college decision-making process.
+Ongoing counseling involves more regular meetings, as well as outreach to, and organizational support for, students and parents on my part.

 • Reviewing the progress of the student’s educational planning throughout the high school years.